MojdehGhadami/RAG/README.md

 Cross-encoder re-ranking for improved retrieval accuracy

+Source Document Used
+All retrieval pipelines were tested using the following research paper as the primary source document:

+Cultural Palette: Pluralising Culture Alignment via Multi-agent Palette arXiv:2412.11167

 📁 Notebooks Overview
 1. RAG1.ipynb
 A simple end-to-end RAG pipeline using Croma.
 This notebook: